Brunello/server-configuration/README.md

 following the instructions in `Install-LAMP.md`.

-For each site that will be hosted on the server, use the instructions in `Add-Site.md`.
+For each site that will be hosted on the server, use the instructions in [Add-Site.md](Add-Site.md).
 You can also find general mysql and apache instructions in this file.

+> These instruction use vi in commands where a text editor is required.
+You can
+> substitute the text editor of your choice where applicable, but it is much
+> easier to learn and use basic vi commands as vi will allow you to search the
+> contents of files for the strings you need to replace.